ysig/GraKeL/dev/_sources/user_manual/installation.rst.txt

 Windows, while it only could be bypassed if user uses only the *make* and *gcc/g++* from the *minimalist gnu-like* project for Windows, called `MinGW`_.
 Of course this project is covered through a bigger set of tools for linux-windows native command compatibility known as `msys`_.
-We should note here, that for the automatic installation of the pynauty script to succeed on windows, through the use of the pynauty script the user should have `curl`_ and `tar`_ gnu-like executables discoverable inside his Windows Path (which both are covered in `msys`_).
+We should note here, that for the automated installation of the pynauty script to succeed on windows, through the use of the pynauty script the user should have `curl`_ and `tar`_ gnu-like executables discoverable inside his Windows Path (which both are covered in `msys`_).
 In comparison with the similar and